FACTBOX - Former Australia captain Ricky Ponting

-A rundown of former Australia captain Ricky Ponting's international career after he said on Thursday he will retire from test cricket after this week's third match against South Africa.
+A rundown of former Australia captain Ricky Ponting's international career after his final innings in the third test match against South Africa on Monday.

 * Born: Dec 19, 1974 at Launceton, Tasmania